igroff/epiquery2/README.md

 ## Development

-You need to run the server in the background or another tab before running the tests.
+You need to run the server in the background or another terminal window before running the tests.

 #### Environment Setup

+All of these need to be completed before you can run the tests reliably.

 * The server needs the time zone (`TZ`) set.
 This can be accomplished with the following: